sbuogo/TUNA/README.md

 A calibration file with arbitrary number of frequency points is applied before processing.
 Results may be saved as graphics files or text files.

-UWNoiPro was an internal development project that was renamed to TUNE at beginning of 2025 for external distribution after benchmarking and cross-validation with other software.
+UWNoiPro was an internal development project that evolved into TUNE at beginning of 2025 for external distribution after benchmarking and cross-validation with other software.

+UWNoiPro code listed in this branch is NOT validated and is only included here for reference.